ACDevkit/AutoStack/README.md

 > * The source code is experimental.
 > * It is likely to be buggy or break without notice.
 > * **Use for testing purposes only.**
+> * Update detectiong / auto-updating does not work at all

 ---